SamikshaNichite/Ayurvedic_Seed_Website/README.md

 Home Page 🏡 – Introduction to Ayurveda and natural healing.

-Seeds Page 🌿 – Displays Ayurvedic seeds (e.g., Tulsi, Neem, Ashwagandha) with descriptions and medicinal uses.
+Seeds Page 🌿 – Displays Ayurvedic seeds.

 Contact Page 📞 – Allows visitors to reach out for queries or collaborations.